lazaromenezes/blog/content/en/post/actminds-devops-article.md

 > ...a good DevOps adoption strategy will help your business in more than one aspect, from faster product deployment to making your employees happier and more productive.

-Dê uma olhadinha no artigo que escrevi para a Actminds: [Improving Your Business With DevOps](https://www.actminds.com/blog/improving-your-business-with-devops/).
+Check out the Article I wrote for Actminds: [Improving Your Business With DevOps](https://www.actminds.com/blog/improving-your-business-with-devops/).